Updated February, 2019

 Simply open the Facebook home page, click on the “status” button at the top, and choose the live video icon.
 Just like that you can start broadcasting your message and have it appear in the news feed.

 - As the video is shooting, you see how many people are watching the video, as well as their names and comments.

 - As soon as it’s over, the video is automatically saved to your timeline.

 - From there you can share it, tweet it, embed it in blog posts, or delete it.

 And here’s where it gets even better.
-Unlike Periscope or Meerkat, these videos won’t disappear.
+Unlike some apps, these videos don’t disappear!